programmfabrik/easydb-documentation/content/releases/5.97/index.en.md

 *Released on 25.03.2022*

 > All existing sessions will be deauthenticated once, users have to log in again.
+We are happy to share details upon request to support@programmfabrik.de.

 ## Webfrontend